 Cross-Country Skate Skis

 For many situations, skate skiing is faster.
 It requires somewhat more fitness and balance than classic cross-country skiing but is still very approachable for the moderately athletic beginner.
-If you’ve downhill skied, you probably know the motion of skating already.
-So strap on these superlight skis and feel speed like you never expected on flat terrain.

-Best Skate Skis for Beginners: Salomon RS 7 Skate Skis with Prolink Bindings
+Best Skate Skis for Beginners: Salomon RS 7 Skate Skis With Prolink Bindings

-Designed with newer skiers in mind, the RS7 ($199) gives you a solid foundation upon which to build your skate skills.
+Designed with newer skiers in mind, the Salomon RS7 ($250) gives you a solid foundation upon which to build your skate skills.
 The sidecut of the RS 7 aims for stability over speed, which helps newer skaters build confidence through their stride.
 The base grind aims for versatility over all kinds of snow conditions.